 I am so excited to still be contending in Project Run and Play for the final look, since it is my favorite look so far!
 If I were to sum up my aesthetic, it would primarily be “Practical Bohemian.”
 Practical because it must move with the child, fit through a little growth, be washable, and modest (one of the main reasons I sew for my daughter is to fill the gap in appropriate clothing for my daughter’s age.)
 And Bohemian is an aesthetic I consider to mainly be eclectic and fabric centric (I love me some yummy fabric, and I generally begin every outfit by letting the fabric speak to me.)
 And I associate Bohemian with quality and detail.
+If you want to learn more, you can visit somewhere like these boho clothing stores to see what I mean.
 (I always challenge myself to achieve difficult techniques in my work, and will not settle for an imperfect finished product.)
 But mostly the Bohemian comes from Emmie, she is an artist at heart, and loves anything unique.

 I added a blue piping to all the seams that had changing velvets touching each other, and then whip stitched in red pearl cotton around the piping to make the coat have a one off handmade feel, that I think ties in with the bohemian aesthetic.
 Behind the piping on the side of the coat, above and below the zip, there is raspberry and gold brocade ribbon, as an extra subtle touch, that is all about the details.